Josef Leimberg

 Josef Leimberg (born November 29, 1972) is a producer, lyricist, and trumpet player from Los Angeles.
-He contributed to Kendrick Lamar’s Grammy Award-winning album, To Pimp a Butterfly, and is currently signed with World Galaxy, the jazz imprint of Alpha Pup Records.
+He contributed to Kendrick Lamar's Grammy Award-winning album, To Pimp a Butterfly and Snoop Dogg's album R&G (Rhythm & Gangsta): The Masterpiece, and is currently signed with World Galaxy, the jazz imprint of Alpha Pup Records.

 Career

 Leimberg initially got his start in 1993 as a member of the group Mad Kap.
-They released one album on Loud Records, Look Ma Duke, No Hands, which featured the single "Proof Is In The Puddin'".
+They released one album on Loud Records, Look Ma Duke, No Hands, which featured the single "Proof Is In the Puddin'".
 For several years, he collaborated heavily with Myka 9 and Freestyle Fellowship, producing the bulk of their albums American Nightmare, Work in Progress, and Temptations.
 He played trumpet on The Shape Shifters / Project Blowed posse cut elegy for DJ Rob One, "Rob One, Rock On."

-After being introduced to Snoop Dogg by Producer Quazedelic, Leimberg produced numerous tracks on the rapper’s platinum albums R&G (Rhythm & Gangsta): The Masterpiece and Paid tha Cost to Be da Boss - followed by extensive touring with Snoop Dogg as part of the band.
+After being introduced to Snoop Dogg by producer Quazedelic, Leimberg produced numerous tracks on the rapper’s platinum albums R&G (Rhythm & Gangsta): The Masterpiece and Paid tha Cost to Be da Boss followed by extensive touring with Snoop Dogg as part of the band.
 Leimberg would then tour with singer Robin Thicke as a dominant force in his band’s horn section.